 While friends and family may be excited to help you start or grow a business, be sure to thoroughly explain the risk they’re taking by supplying funds.
 Also consider the risk to the relationship and what might happen if you’re unable to repay the money.

 It’s a wise idea to write up a formal agreement, with terms for how you’re going to repay the loan and whether they’re buying partial ownership of the business.
-Depending on your relationship and how complex the agreement is, you may want to hire an attorney.
+Depending on your relationship and how complex the agreement is, you may want to hire a solicitor.
 Otherwise, if you both agree, a less formal written agreement that you both review and sign could work.

 Many financial institutions offer loans for starting or running a small business.
 Be sure to shop around to compare interest rates, repayment lengths and potential loan amounts.
 Common loan providers are:

-- Microlenders that specialize in small business loans
+- Microlenders that specialise in small business loans

 - Community development financial institutions (CDFIs)

 - Peer-to-peer lenders